 Tourists can visit the Maine State Museum or the Waterville Historical Society Museum while in the city.
 Lake Saint George State Park is spread over more than 350 acres and comes with a swimming area and camping facilities.
-One will also love the shows performed at the Waterville Opera House.
+Great shows are performed at the Waterville Opera House.
 Colby College Museum of Art is also worth visiting.
 The city hosts festivals like the Maine International Film Festival and the Harvest Fest every year.

 Bangor International Airport is close by.